ShaunLawrie/TicTacTOBOL/README.md

 ## How to Play
 ### Online
-Here's a version that kind of works but you have to make all the move choices in the STDIN tab.
+Here's a version that kind of works but you have to make all the move choices ahead of time in the STDIN tab.
 I quickly hacked together a version that works without a real terminal display or file operations so I could run it online http://tpcg.io/28wFoKOu.
 Before you click "execute" paste some input into the STDIN tab e.g.
 ```
 a1